Windfall Creek State Forest

 Hunting and trapping are permitted on the property in accordance with all game regulations, unless otherwise posted.
 Traps may not be set on public road right of ways.
 Body gripping traps set on land must be at least 100 feet from public trails.

-Mountain biking is allowed.
-Multiple use trials and old logging roads can be used for this purpose.
-Most of these trails require a high level of mountain bike riding skill.
+There are no designated biking trails but old logging roads can be used.
+Most of these trails require a high level of bike riding skill.
 They are a great ride if you are an expert rider and a great hike if you are not.

 Picnicking and Day Use

 Conifer - The stands of pine, larch and spruce were planted in old farm fields as they need open areas with direct sunlight to thrive.
-These have been or will be converted to hardwoods by removal of the conifer overstory and allowing the hardwood seedlings that usually exist in these stands to grow to maturity.
+These have been or will be converted to hardwoods by removal of the conifer over story and allowing the hardwood seedlings that usually exist in these stands to grow to maturity.
 Many former conifer stands exist on this unit as young hardwood stands along Thorpe Hollow Road.
-Some pine along the stream near Thorpe Hollow Road are rooted in gravel soil will be retained as long as they are healthy and able to survive as will be some spruce on the other side of the road.
+Some pine along the stream near Thorpe Hollow Road that are rooted in gravel soil will be retained as long as they are healthy and able to survive, as will some spruce on the other side of the road.
 This area was mostly hardwood and is that way today.
 The newest plantation is located near the Phearsorf Forest Road.
 It consists of strips of alternating larch and spruce.

 Hardwood - Hardwood trees are not usually planted as they spread vast amounts of seed and naturally regenerate.
 Thinning of the forest through the sale of forest products gives the residual trees more growing space.
-This helps to keep the forest healthy and provides openings for new seedlings, a revolving supply of food and cover for wildlife and source of future crop trees.
-Some stands will contain large trees, giving an illusion of old growth, but are in almost all cases not.
+This helps to keep the forest healthy and provides openings for new seedlings, a revolving supply of food and cover for wildlife, and a source of future crop trees.
+Some stands will contain large trees, giving an illusion of old growth, but in almost all cases they are not.
 These stands have been harvested prior to state ownership, or managed during state ownership to favor large trees.
 Many other stands are mature and ready to be regenerated to new stands.
-This is usually done by a thinning to promote regeneration of new seedlings and followed by an overstory removal.
+This is usually done by a thinning to promote regeneration of new seedlings followed by an overstory removal.
 Forest stands that are dominated by species that require direct sunlight for reproduction are managed in this way.
 Forest stands that contain oak species may require the use of fire or other types of disturbance to maintain this forest type.

-Most timber on this property had been cut by the timber company before it was sold to New York State.
+Most timber on this property had been cut by a timber company before it was sold to New York State.
 Now, after a half century of DEC management, many mature stands exist and are ready to be harvested and regenerated.
 This would create forest stands in smaller size classes that are needed to balance the mix of forest stands on this unit.